pandas-dev/pandas/doc/source/io.rst

 .. warning::

    This is a very new feature of pandas.
 We intend to provide certain optimizations in the io of the ``msgpack`` data.
-We do not intend this format to change (however it is experimental)
+Since this is marked as an EXPERIMENTAL LIBRARY, the storage format may not be stable until a future release.

 .. ipython:: python